6 Easy Ways to Stop the Spinning Wheel on Your Mac

 As a general rule of thumb, to keep your Mac running properly, you should reserve at least 10% – 15% of storage space.
 If you're running low on storage space, use the Finder or BuhoCleaner to delete all unneeded files from your Mac to free up space.
 We prefer BuhoCleaner as it saves you a lot of time and effort.

 It is worth noting that BuhoCleaner also comes with app uninstallation, large and duplicate file removal, and disk space analysis.
-All of these features can help you further clean up and speed up your Mac.
+With these features, you can further clean up your Mac and make it run faster.

 3. Free Up RAM

 Another reason for the Mac spinning wheel is the lack of RAM.
-To check your RAM usage, Activity Monitor is the ideal tool.
+To check your RAM usage, you can use Activity Monitor, an equivalent to the Windows Task Manager.

 If your RAM is still stressed after quitting all unnecessary processes, buy and add more RAM.